-The platform could eventually also be used on self-driving vehicles, car-sharing platforms, be utilized for relaying traffic patterns in real-time, be integrated into a smart city infrastructure, and help transfer accident information to insurance providers and relevant authorities.
-Such technology can help keep data secure, for instance in an airplane's blackbox, which can improve identification of causes of accidents etc. It can also be used in making remittances to insurance providers instead of manual payments.
+The platform could eventually also be used in self-driving vehicles, car-sharing platforms, be utilized for relaying traffic patterns in real-time, be integrated into smart city infrastructure, and help transfer accident information to insurance providers and relevant authorities.
+Such technology can help keep data secure, for instance in an airplane's black box, which can improve the identification of causes of accidents, etc. It can also be used in making remittances to insurance providers instead of manual payments.

 The price is yet to be discussed but according to Schwarz, it will be based on hardware costs.
 There will also be a licensing model for fleet owners who deploy the wallet.
 A transaction-based model is also being discussed.

-According to earlier details about Riddle@Code's working with WISeKey International Holding Ltd towards same end, the hardware interface could combine microcontrollers to so called crypto-accelerators while the software interface could connect this combination to the web, mobile phones, reader systems and radio frequency systems like NFC, Bluetooth, ZigBee and low power wide area networks.
+According to earlier details about Riddle@Code's working with WISeKey International Holding Ltd towards the same end, the hardware interface could combine microcontrollers to so-called crypto-accelerators while the software interface could connect this combination to the web, mobile phones, reader systems, and radiofrequency systems like NFC, Bluetooth, ZigBee, and low power wide area networks.

-Blockchain could impact industry in a big way in future
+Blockchain could impact the industry in a big way in the future

 Blockchain, over its history, has been tested in varied applications for vehicles.
 Not much yet although blockchain-based charged EV stations and Car Wallets such as the Ethan BIoT© Charging Station by Blockchainfirst blockchain development company started emerging in 2017.
 Ethan BIoT© Charging Station was, for instance, designed to have capability to connect to vending machines and other devices; users could create user accounts and manage them and devices through an app and web interface; users could also pay for charging, rental and other services and pay on a p2p basis; it could also pay tolls fees autonomously.